-ASR pilot tests began in 2019 at SCWD's Beltz 12 well.
-Additional pilot testing at Beltz 12 may occur during the winter of 2019/2020 and an additional Beltz well is slated to be retrofitted for pilot testing during the coming winter as well.
-Assuming results from the initial pilot testing during 2019 continues to be positive, full scale implementation of ASR would occur on a phased basis beginning in 2021.
+ASR pilot tests began in early 2019 at SCWD's Beltz 12 well.
+Additional pilot testing at an additional Beltz well is slated to occur this coming winter.
+Assuming results from the initial pilot testing conducted at SCWD's Beltz 12 well during 2019 continues to be favorable, full scale implementation of ASR at that facility would occur on a phased basis beginning in 2021.
 The current plan for developing ASR in the Basin would utilize to the greatest extent possible existing infrastructure, meaning that new infrastructure would be greatly limited and allowing for both incremental drought supply and groundwater sustainability benefits to begin accruing as early as 2022.